bmeviauac01/datadriven/docs/en/lecture-notes/exam-preparation/index.md

 ### SQL Queries

-The following exercises relate to the `lecture-notes/mssql/sql.md` and `lecture-notes/transactions/index.md` topics, as well as the MSSQL seminar material.
+The following exercises relate to the `SQL` and `Transaction` topics, as well as the MSSQL seminar material.

 ??? example "Exercise 1 – Filtering and sorting"
     **Task:** List the name and price of all products whose price is between 1000 and 5000, and that have a description.
 Order the results by price in descending order.